XenitAB/xenitab.github.io/docs/xks/developer-guide/ci.md

 The CI triggers the CD that will grab the container artifact and push it to a central container registry, for Azure it will be ACR and AWS uses ECR.

-When following these docs we assume that you already have imported the azure-devops-templates to your [project](https://github.com/XenitAB/azure-devops-templates#usage).
+When following these docs we assume that you already have imported the [azure-devops-templates](https://github.com/XenitAB/azure-devops-templates#usage) to your project.

-There are a number of extra addons that you can enable on your build stage that we will go through bellow.
+There are a number of extra addons that you can enable on your build stage that we will cover below.

 ## Hadolint